ajaykumar4127/phd2mm/README_phd2mmAppInfo.md

 will be correctly installed. <br>
 <br>
 3. Browsing your Helldivers 2 Data Directory <br>
-Find and select your Helldivers 2 data folder by clicking the \"Settings\" tab near the top of the screen. <br>
+Find and select your Helldivers 2 data folder by clicking the Settings tab near the top of the screen. <br>
-Then either click the \"Browse\" button and go to your Helldivers 2 data folder or manually enter the Helldivers 2 data folder path in the text box next to the \"Browse\" button. <br>
+Then either click the Browse button and go to your Helldivers 2 data folder or manually enter the Helldivers 2 data folder path in the text box next to the Browse button. <br>
-The app will check if the path to said directory has \"Helldivers 2\\data\" in it. <br>
+The app will check if the path to said directory has Helldivers 2\\data in it. <br>
-If Helldivers 2 was bought from Steam, then the path should be: \"YourSteamPath\\Steam\\steamapps\\common\\Helldivers 2\\data\" <br>
+If Helldivers 2 was bought from Steam, then the path should be: YourSteamPath\\Steam\\steamapps\\common\\Helldivers 2\\data <br>
 <br>
 4. Profile Management <br>
 Each profile contains mods that are used together.
 It is similar to a mod list. <br>
-If you do not have any profile, a profile named \"default\" will automatically be created for you. " + Otherwise, create or choose a profile by clicking the \"Create Profile\" button. <br>
+If you do not have any profile, a profile named default will automatically be created for you.
+Otherwise, create or choose a profile by clicking the Create Profile button. <br>
-The profile data will be saved in phd2mm_profiles\\ <your_profile_name_here>.txt.
+The profile data will be saved in phd2mm_profiles\<your_profile_name_here>.txt.
 This text file contains the mod list saved in the profile. <br>
-However, you cannot create a profile with the following characters: \\/:*?\"<>| <br>
+However, you cannot create a profile with the following characters: \/:*?<>| <br>
 That is because when creating a profile, it also creates the file name the same as the profile name.
 In Windows at least, these characters cannot be used as file names. <br>
 You also cannot create a profile that are named the following: <br>